kodejuice/osu-cs271-portfolio-project/README.md

 - Procedures (except `main`) must not reference data segment variables by name.
 Violating this rule incurs a significant penalty.
 Some global constants (defined using EQU, =, or TEXTEQU and not redefined) are allowed.
 - The program must use Register Indirect addressing or string primitives (e.g. STOSD) for integer (SDWORD) array elements, and Base+Offset addressing for accessing parameters on the runtime stack.
 - Procedures may use local variables when appropriate.
-- The program must be fully documented and laid out according to the CS271 Style Guide.

 ### Notes